Struct gfx::Slice

 Constuction & Handling

-structure can be constructed automatically when using a Factory
+The Slice structure can be constructed automatically when using a Factory to create a

 vertex buffer.
 If needed, it can also be created manually.